Plastic Free Shopping: 100+ Best Zero Waste Stores in UK

 - Find a local community of like minded people who want to help the planet

 We're talking organic veggies, nut butter ground in store, Fairtrade tea and coffee and most of the below stores also sell plastic free cleaning products, homewares (hello bamboo toothbrushes and steel lunchboxes).

-We know, they're not everywhere, and not everyone can access them yet - but there are lots more opening or here are 11 plastic free online shops you'll love.
+We know, they're not everywhere, and not everyone can access them yet - but there are lots more opening or check out our 11 Plastic Free Online Shops You'll Love

 Scroll down to find your local zero waste shop and if you want to add a shop to the list, let us know in the comments below!